Who can get help from Adult Social Care and Health

 Everyone who contacts Adult Social Care for help is offered free information and advice.

-If you need help on an ongoing basis then we will carry out a needs assessment.
+If you need help on an ongoing basis then we will do a Care Act needs assessment.

 How to apply